jupyterhub/zero-to-jupyterhub-k8s/doc/source/user-storage.md

 On Google Cloud, the default `StorageClass` will provision Standard [Google Persistent Disk](https://cloud.google.com/compute/docs/disks/#pdspecs)s.
-These run on Hard Disks, and are not very fast.
-If you want to use SSDs, you can create a new `StorageClass` by first putting the following `yaml` into a new file:
+These run on Hard Disks.
+For more performance, you may want to use SSDs.
+To use SSDs, you can create a new `StorageClass` by first putting the following `yaml` into a new file.
+We recommend a descriptive name such as `storageclass.yaml`, which we'll use below:

 ```yaml
 kind: StorageClass